oracle-livelabs/apex/nyc-genai-lab/1-create-app/1-create-app.md

 # Create an APEX Application

 ## Introduction
 In this lab, you learn to create an APEX application by importing data from a spreadsheet.
 APEX can build an app directly from a table created using the spreadsheet.
-You learn learn to modify the layout an theme of the application.
+Later, you learn to modify the pages and the theme of the application.

 **Note:** The screenshots in this workshop are taken using Dark Mode in APEX 24.1.